Valeriisht/BioSeqTool/README.md

 The utility for analyzing sequencing data in fastq format.
 The function is written using the functionality from BioPython

+Using:

+- SeqIO is a Biopython module that allows to read and write sequence files in various formats such as FASTA, FASTQ, GenBank
+- SeqUtils provides various functions for working with biological sequences (includes tools for analyzing and manipulating DNA, RNA, and protein sequences - GC-content, weight)
+- SeqRecord is an object that contains a sequence and information about it.
+It allows the storage of biological sequences

 ### The utility performs the steps below:

 - Filtering the sequence with regard to gc_composition.
 The gc- composition is counted and determines if the value is within the thresholds.